sirixdb/sirix/README.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) and another tutorial: [How YOU can contribute to OSS, a beginners guide](https://dev.to/itnext/how-you-can-contribute-to-oss-36id)

-<h1 align="center">SirixDB - An Evolutionary, Temporal NoSQL Document Store</h1>
+<h1 align="center">SirixDB - An Evolutionary, accumulate-only DBMS</h1>
-<h2 align="center">Store and query revisions of your data efficiently</h2>
+<h2 align="center">Store and query small-sized snapshots of your data</h2>

 >"Remember that you're lucky, even if you don't think you are, because there's always something that you can be thankful for." - Esther Grace Earl (http://tswgo.org)

 **We currently support the storage and (time travel) querying of both XML - and JSON-data in our binary encoding which is tailored to support versioning.
 Our index-structures and the whole storage engine has been written from scratch to support versioning natively.
-In the future, we might also support the storage and querying of other data formats.**
+In the future, we might also support the storage and querying of other data formats as relational data.**

 <!--
 <p>&nbsp;</p>